scipy-conference/scipy_proceedings/papers/blaine_mooers/blaine_mooers.rst

 +++++++++++++++++++++++++++++++

 To support the use of the *cctbx* code snippets in text editors, we make versions of the library for Emacs, Vim, Visual Studio Code, Atom, and Sublime Text3.
-We selected these text editors because they are the most advanced and most popular with software developers and because they are supported by GhostText project described below :ref:`ghsottext`.
+We selected these text editors because they are the most advanced and most popular with software developers and because they are supported by GhostText project described below :ref:`ghosttext`.

 For Emacs, we developed a library for use with the yasnippet package (https://github.com/MooersLab/cctbxsnips-Emacs).
 Emacs supports repel-driven software development, which resembles the interactive software development experience in Jupyter notebooks.